devtron-labs/tutorials/content/docs/deploying-charts.md

 `Environment` |Environment of the app to be deployed `Chart Version` | Version of the chart to be used

-The configuration values can be edited below.
+The configuration values can be edited in the section given below Chart Version.
 ![Deployment Charts](/depchart4config.JPG "Deployment Charts") **ReadMe.md present on the left can be used by the user to set configuration values.**